Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 REMEMBER!

-In order to determine the active or passive account used to account for a particular object of economic assets, one should be well versed in the classification of economic assets by composition and functional role in the production process and sources of education and purpose.
+In order to determine whether an active or passive account is used to account for a specific object of economic assets, one should be well versed in the classification of economic assets by composition and functional role in the production process and sources of education and intended purpose.

 Active-passive accounts serve:

-Entries on active-passive accounts begin with an indication of the initial balances (balance) of economic assets on a debit and sources of economic assets on a loan.
-Then the accounts reflect the amount of transactions that cause changes in the initial balances (balance).
-Debit entries can have different meanings: an increase in funds, a decrease in the source.
-The entry on the credit of the account has a different meaning: an increase in the source, a decrease in funds.
+Entries on active-passive accounts begin with an indication of the initial balances (balances) of business assets on debit and sources of business funds on credit.
+Then the accounts reflect the amounts of transactions that cause changes in the initial balances (balances).
+Debit entries can have different meanings: an increase in funds, a decrease in a source.
+The account credit entry has different meanings: an increase in the source, a decrease in funds.

-If by active-passive account there is no opening balance, then the closing balance is determined by comparing monthly turnovers and is reflected on the side of the account where the turnover is greater.
-It should be noted that the detailed balance in active-passive accounts in in the usual way impossible to deduce.
-It is determined according to analytical accounting.
+If according to active-passive account If there is no initial balance, then the final balance is determined by comparing monthly turnover and is reflected on the side of the account where the turnover is greater.
+It should be noted that the expanded balance in active-liability accounts in as usual impossible to withdraw.
+It is determined according to analytical accounting data.

-There is a close relationship between accounts and balance sheets. relationship:
+There is a close relationship between accounts and balance relationship:

-Active accounts match the asset balance; passive accounts - liabilities of the balance sheet.
+Active accounts correspond to asset balance; passive accounts - balance sheet liabilities.

-The sums of balances on all active accounts are equal to the total of the balance sheet asset, and on all passive accounts - to the total of the balance sheet liabilities.
+The amounts of balances for all active accounts are equal to the total of the balance sheet assets, and for all passive accounts - to the total of the balance sheet liabilities.

-The balance sheet is drawn up on the basis of the data of accounting accounts, and accounts are opened on the basis of the balance sheet data.
+The balance sheet is compiled based on the data in the accounting accounts, and accounts are opened based on the balance sheet data.

-Generate a turnover sheet for synthetic accounting accounts.
-It should contain a column with the name of the account and three pairs of columns for calculating the debit and credit for initial balance, turnover for the period and the final balance.
-Based on the data from the previous reporting period, enter the debit and credit figures for the opening balance.
+Create a turnover sheet for synthetic accounting accounts.
+It should contain a column with the name of the account and three pairs of columns for calculating debit and credit by opening balance, turnover for the period and final balance.
+Based on the data from the previous reporting period, enter debit and credit indicators for the opening balance.

 Determine the turnover for the reporting period.
-To do this, on the basis of accounting data, indicate the debit and credit amounts for each account.
+To do this, based on accounting data, indicate the debit and credit amounts for each account.
 Check that the amounts match primary documentation.
-Otherwise, the mistakes made may lead to inaccuracies when leaving the annual balance sheet.
+Otherwise, mistakes made may lead to inaccuracies when leaving the annual balance sheet.

-Analyze the nature of the account for which you want to determine the closing balance.
+Analyze the nature of the account for which you need to determine the ending balance.
 They are divided into active, passive and active-passive.
-This must be done because the procedure for calculating the balance at the end of the reporting period is different for them.
+This must be done because the procedure for calculating the balance at the end of the reporting period is different.

-Calculate the ending balance of active accounts.
-Receipts to these accounts are recorded as debits, and withdrawals as credits.
-When calculating the balance at the end of the month, it is necessary to add debit turnovers to debit initial balances and subtract credit turnovers.
-As a result, the debit bed balance on the active account will be obtained.
+Calculate the ending balance for active accounts.
+Receipts to these accounts are reflected as a debit, and disposals as a credit.
+When calculating the balance at the end of the month, it is necessary to add debit turnover to the debit opening balances and subtract credit turnover.
+As a result, the debit bed balance of the active account will be obtained.

-Calculate the closing balance of passive accounts.
-The reflection of receipts and disposals on them is reflected in the credit and debit, respectively.
-In this regard, at the end of the reporting period, a credit closing balance is calculated, which is equal to the sum of the credit opening balance and credit turnovers minus debit turnovers.
+Calculate the ending balance for liability accounts.
+Reflection of receipts and disposals of them is reflected in credit and debit, respectively.
+In this regard, at the end of the reporting period, the credit ending balance is calculated, which is equal to the sum of the credit opening balance and credit turnover minus debit turnover.

-Determine the ending balance for active-passive accounts that have both a credit and a debit side.
-To do this, you first need to sum the debit opening balances and turnovers and subtract credit indicators from them.
-If the resulting value is greater than zero, then it refers to the debit of the closing balance, and if less, then to the credit without a minus.
+Determine the ending balances for active-liability accounts, which have both a credit and a debit side.
+To do this, you first need to sum up the debit opening balances and turnovers and subtract credit indicators from them.
+If the resulting value is greater than zero, then it refers to the debit of the final balance, and if less, then it refers to the credit without a minus.

 Sources:

-The beautiful Italian word "balance" is the balance formed on the account.
+The beautiful Italian word “balance” refers to the balance formed on an accounting account.
 You can define a debit or credit balance.
-It depends on which side of the account is larger.
-However, this concept is used not only in accounting, but also when working on commodity exchanges, analysis of the country's balance of trade or balance of payments.
+It depends on which side of the bill is larger.
+However, this concept is used not only in accounting, but also when working at commodity exchanges, analysis of the trade balance or balance of payments of a country.

-The work of an accountant is a scrupulous accounting of cash flow in the enterprise.
+The work of an accountant is a scrupulous accounting of cash flows in an enterprise.
 Accuracy plays a very important role in it, since even one penny can lead to a serious discrepancy.
-Accounting records are kept continuously financial operations are recorded using the double entry method in the form of postings to accounts.
+Accounting is carried out continuously, all financial operations are recorded using the double entry method in the form of account entries.

 An accounting account is an accounting position for each homogeneous group of funds and their sources.
-Separate two sides of the account: debit and credit.
-Hence the double entry, which, showing the movement of funds on both sides, does not change overall balance.
+There are two sides of the account: debit and credit.
+Hence the double entry, which, while showing the movement of funds on both sides, does not change total balance.

-To determine the balance, you need to subtract the amount of the other side of the account from the sum of the entries on one side of the account.
-Thus, the difference between the incoming amounts and expenses is shown.
-If the debit exceeds the credit, then the balance is called debit.
+To determine the balance, you need to subtract the amount of the other from the total of the entries on one side of the account.
+Thus, the difference between incoming amounts and expenses is shown.
+If the debit exceeds the credit, then the balance is called a debit.
 If the credit is greater than the debit - credit.
-If the balance is zero, then the account is closed.
+If the balance is zero, then such an account is closed.

-Active-passive accounting accounts keep records of settlements with various organizations or individuals, i.e., accounting for receivables and payables.
+Active-passive accounting accounts keep records of settlements with various organizations or individuals, i.e., records of receivables and payables.

 If an enterprise uses attracted or borrowed funds, then it has accounts payable to other organizations or individuals who are creditors of this enterprise.

-If the company owes other organizations or individuals, then these debtors are called debtors, and their debt to the company is receivable.
+If the enterprise is owed by other organizations or individuals, then these debtors are called debtors, and their debt to the enterprise is called receivable.

-Debtors owe the company, and creditors owe the company itself.
-The word "debit" is derived from the Latin debet, which means "should", and "credit" is derived from the Latin word credo, which means "I believe."
+Debtors owe the enterprise, and creditors owe the enterprise itself.
+The word "debit" is derived from the Latin word debet, which means "must", and "credit" is derived from the Latin word credo, which means "believe".

 Active-passive account scheme: